thompsonsj/gatbsy-source-payload-cms/README.md

 },
 ```

-Authorization is based on API keys.
-See [Authenticating via API Key | Authentication Config | Payload CMS](https://payloadcms.com/docs/authentication/config#api-keys).

 ## Points to note

 - `gatsbyNodeType` is a reserved key for API responses.
 If you have a Payload field with this name, it will be overwritten.
-- If using Gatsby Image CDN, a `gatsbyImageCdn` field will be added to upload type nodes.

 ## Gatsby Image CDN support